vishnu-k1/netcool-NodeRed-Dashboard/README.md

 - Aggregate the top contibuted alerts
 - Realtime graph of alarm count along with timeline

-Alert normalization used is mentione in below table before implementing please ensure whether this normalization is ablicable for your envionment.
+Alert normalization used is as mentioned below, before implementing please ensure whether this normalization is aplicable for target envionment.
 If not do replace at flow file with respective field before importing to node-red.

 Node         - Server/Device name must be present AlertKey     - Monitoring category
 AlertGroup   - Monitoring category
 TicketGroup  - ITSM tool Support group where ticket should go